vahidj/EAR4/README.md

 src: contains the source code of EAR4

-mpg.arff: a sample data set originally from the UCI repository to be used for testing EAR4
+mpg.arff: a sample data set originally from the UCI repository that can be used for testing EAR4